Messi-Q/SmartContracts/README.md

 # Vulnerabilities of smart contract
-This is a repo containing smart contracts from Ethereum and Vntchain.
+This is a repository containing smart contracts based on Ethereum and Vntchain.

 ## Reentrancy Risk of Ethereum Smart Contract